 We’ve seen countries around the world try a multitude of approaches to contain the spread of the virus with varying degrees of success.
 Through those efforts we have acquired some vital lessons learned:

-- Wearing masks, distancing, hand washing with plain old soap and water, testing, tracking, tracing, quarantining and, when needed, lockdowns, work wonders.
+- Wearing masks, distancing, hand washing with plain old soap and water, testing, tracing, quarantining work.

 - Outdoor gatherings are much safer than indoor gatherings.